Zemire en Azor

-Zemire en Azor is a 1784 semi-opera, a musical play "with spectacles and a ballet" by Bartholomeus Ruloffs.
+Zemire en Azor (Zémire and Azor) is a 1784 semi-opera, a musical play "with spectacles and a ballet" by Bartholomeus Ruloffs.
 It is one of the most successful attempts to create a Dutch-language opera in the 18th century.
 Zemire en Azor was, for its time, a box-office success, with thirteen performances.
-Ruloffs composed new music to a Dutch libretto, which had been translated from French.
+Ruloffs composed new music to a Dutch libretto, which had been translated from French, based on Marmontel's La Belle et la bête (Beauty and the Beast).